Dan and Phil (radio show): Sorry, I Don't Know How to Internet (2014)

 Sorry, I Don't Know How to Internet was introduced at the start of 2014 as a replacement for Fan Wars.
 The segment consisted of Dan and Phil reading out humorous stories of elder relatives and people new to IT being unable to use modern technology.
 Often, stories were read out by other presenters on the station, such as Greg James.

 The stories were sent in by listeners and other BBC Radio 1 DJs.

+The Internet Takeover

+Following the final Dan and Phil broadcast in August 2014, Dan and Phil moved to presenting a new Radio 1 show, The Internet Takeover, in September 2014.
+The show was presented by various members of the online video blogging (vlogging) community.
+The Internet Takeover featured a rotation of vloggers, with Dan and Phil presenting once a month.
+The show came to an end in April 2016, when it was replaced by The Student Radio Playlist.

+Presenters

+Aside from Dan and Phil, the various presenters of The Internet Takeover included: